Come by Hall 109

-- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in The Living Past: Recasting the Ancients in Late Latin Poetry (Winter Verlag, 2016).
+- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in Classics Renewed.
+Reception and Innovation in the Latin Poetry of Late Antiquity (Winter Verlag, 2016).

 - Gout, Beasts, and Other Metaphorical Punishments in AP 11.226–31 (Mnemosyne 68 (2015): 721–739).